sudowork/cachesim/README.md

 cachesim
 ========

-A program designed to simulate a set-associative, LRU cache with a write-back and write-allocate write policy.
+A program designed to simulate a single-level, set-associative, LRU cache with a write-back and write-allocate write policy.

 Building
 --------